gogins/csound-extended/REALTIME-AUDIO.md

 # How to Configure Linux for Optimal Real-Time Audio

 On my NUC and perhaps on other Linux computers, configuring the system for efficient, dropout-free, low-latency real-time audio can be tricky.
-It is desirable to disable PulseAudio, and then to make Csound and all other audio software on the computer use ALSA.
+It may be desirable to disable PulseAudio, and then to make Csound and all other audio software on the computer use ALSA alone.

 ## Disable PulseAudio